-- Student Outcome: Identify common statistically supported situations involving legal issues, police lawsuits, assaults, and killings. - Student Outcome: Identify specialized police equipment that can be used to mitigate officer injury (soft body armor, back-up guns, flashlight, etc.). - Student Outcome: Identify the impact distance between the officers and their assailants has on officers killed in the line of duty. - Student Outcome: Identify reasons and causes of officer deaths nationwide. - Student Outcome: Identify responsibilities of the contact officer and cover officer. - Student Outcome: Identify types of officer ambushes and various countermeasures (tactics and options if assaulted). - Student Outcome: Identify deadly mistakes and tactical errors that decrease officer survivability. - Student Outcome: Identify proper countermeasures when attacked by an assailant with an edged weapon. - Student Outcome: Identify how to respond to crimes while on-duty in plainclothes or off-duty. - Student Outcome: Identify proper considerations and tactics for engaging in an incident off-duty. - Student Outcome: Identify the Golden Rule when confronted by uniformed officers when in plainclothes or armed off-duty. - Student Outcome: Students will participate in scenario based, critical thinking exercises to stimulate thinking and demonstrate proper decision-making skills in officer survival exercises. - Student Outcome: Identify South Carolina controlled substance statutes located in SC Code of Laws Title 44 Chapter 53 that relate to drug enforcement and explain the use of SC Code of Laws in obtaining arrest warrants. - Student Outcome: Identify common pharmaceutical and street-level drugs in terms of packaging, weights, paraphernalia, dangers, unusual odors, and explain the use of drug field kits.
+- Student Outcome: Identity common statistically supported situations involving legal issues, police lawsuits, assaults, and killings. - Student Outcome: Identify specialized police equipment that can be used to mitigate officer injury (soft body armor, backup guns, flashlight, etc.). - Student Outcome: Identify the impact distance between the officers and their assailants has on officers killed in the line of duty. - Student Outcome: Identify reasons and causes of officer deaths nationwide. - Student Outcome: Identify the responsibilities of the contact officer and cover officer. - Student Outcome: Identify types of officer ambushes and various countermeasures (tactics and options if assaulted). - Student Outcome: Identify deadly mistakes and tactical errors that decrease officer survivability. - Student Outcome: Identify proper countermeasures when attacked by an assailant with an edged weapon. - Student Outcome: Identify how to respond to crimes while on-duty in plainclothes or off-duty. - Student Outcome: Identify proper considerations and tactics for engaging in an incident off-duty. - Student Outcome: Identify the Golden Rule when confronted by uniformed officers in plainclothes or armed off duty. - Student Outcome: Students will participate in scenario-based, critical thinking exercises to stimulate thinking and demonstrate proper decision-making skills in officer survival exercises.